kubeshop/tracetest/examples/tracetest-k6/README.md

 1. [Install the Tracetest CLI](https://docs.tracetest.io/installing/)
 2. Run `tracetest configure --endpoint http://localhost:11633` on a terminal
 3. Run the project by using docker-compose: `docker-compose up -d` (Linux) or `docker compose up -d` (Mac)
-4. Test if it works by running: `tracetest test run -d tests/test.yaml`.
+4. Test if it works by running: `tracetest run test -f tests/test.yaml`.
 This will create and run a test with trace id as trigger
 5. In as separate folder outside of the the Tracetest repo, build the k6 binary with the extension by using `xk6 build v0.42.0 --with github.com/kubeshop/xk6-tracetest`
 6. Now you are ready to run your load test, you can achieve this by running the following command: `path/to/binary/k6 run import-pokemon.js -o xk6-tracetest`
 7. After the load test finishes you should be able to see an output like the following: